 Where does it take place?

 The festival is held in the small village of As Nieves in the municipal of Pontevedra in Galicia, and is held every year on July 29.
 Galicia is Spain’s westernmost region, bordering Portugal to the south and the Atlantic Ocean to the west and the north.
-The festival is held here because it’s home to the Iglesia de Santa Marta de Ribarteme, the church dedicated to Saint Martha, the sister of Mary Magdalene.
+The festival is held here because it’s home to the Iglesia de Santa Marta de Ribarteme, the church dedicated to Saint Martha.

 What happens during this bizarre festival?

 During the event, people who have had near death experiences that year will travel to the village of As Nieves, along with their family and friends.
 Upon arrival, they will climb into coffins and pretend to be dead, while their family carries them through the streets, along with processions of mourners.
 People who have had no near death experiences in the family that year must carry empty coffins to show their respect.
 This strange parade of death-cheaters, families and mourners culminates at the cemetery of the Church of Santa Marta de Ribarteme, where prayers to the statue of Santa Marta begin.
 The pilgrims pray to the Saint, saying: ‘Virgin Santa Marta, star of the North, we bring you those who saw death’, after which they give thanks that their lives were saved and give a gift to the Saint, usually in the form of money.